friendtech33-DAO/ft33-docs/docs/security/01_roles.md

 ## CrossChainBridge.sol
-Policy that serves as the message bridge for cross-chain OHM transfers.
+Policy that serves as the message bridge for cross-chain FTW transfers.
 Uses LayerZero as communication protocol.

 **Dependencies**
 - `ROLES` module